 In 2010, Fukuda et al conducted a randomized controlled trial (RCT) comparing the short-term effects of a combined hip abductor, lateral rotator, and quadriceps strengthening program (HKE) to that of a traditional quadriceps strengthening program alone (KE).
 After 4 weeks, those in the HKE group showed significantly superior improvements in function and reduced pain during stair negotiation.
 A previous study by Nakagowa et al found very similar results where one group focused on stretching the quadriceps, gastrocnemius, iliotibial band, and strengthening the quadriceps, whereas the experimental group program consisted of strengthening exercises for the transverse abdominal muscles, and the hip abductors/rotators.
 In this study, only the intervention group improved perceived pain symptoms during functional activities.

 These studies show targeted hip strengthening as a viable option, but unfortunately, these early studies only provided outcomes between 4 and 6 weeks post-intervention.
-Khayambashi et al conducted a RCT looking at isolated hip abductor and external rotator strengthening 3 times per week for 8 weeks with a 6 month follow-up.
-At the conclusion of the study, the exercise group’s VAS Pain Scale decreased from 7.9 to 1.4 and maintained at 1.7 at the 6 month follow-up.
-This group’s WOMAC score showed similar improvements with a baseline rating of 54 and post intervention scores of 10.7 (8 week) and 10.8 (6 month).
-Both of these outcomes showed significantly superior results in comparison to both baseline and the control group.
+Khayambashi et al conducted an RCT looking at isolated hip abductor and external rotator strengthening 3 times per week for 8 weeks with a 6-month follow-up.
+At the conclusion of the study, the exercise group’s VAS Pain Scale decreased from 7.9 to 1.4 and maintained at 1.7 at the 6-month follow-up.
+This group’s WOMAC score showed similar improvements with a baseline rating of 54 and post-intervention scores of 10.7 (8 weeks) and 10.8 (6 months).
+Both of these outcomes showed significantly superior results in comparison to both the baseline and the control group.
 This study showed the utility of hip posterolateral musculature training in isolation from any other intervention.
 To build upon this study, Fukuda et al attempted to determine if adding hip strengthening exercises to a conventional knee exercise program produces better long-term outcomes than conventional knee exercises alone.
 Once again, the experimental group showed superior results in comparison to the traditional quadriceps strengthening program.
 The combined hip/knee strengthening program produced significant improvements in all outcome measures (LEPS, AKPS, Single-hop test, and NPRS ascending/descending stairs) at 3, 6, and 12 months post-treatment.
 In comparison, the traditional quadriceps program only showed decreases in pain at 3 and 6 months.
-The body of evidence supporting the targeted strengthening of the hip abductors and external rotators continues to grow with documented short and long-term functional and pain specific outcomes.
+The body of evidence supporting the targeted strengthening of the hip abductors and external rotators continues to grow with documented short and long-term functional and pain-specific outcomes.

 For further information regarding hip abductor (specifically gluteus medius) strength training, please read “Evidence-Based Strength Training: Gluteus Medius“.